 Newly admitted freshman, transfer, or readmitted degree-seeking undergraduate students who wish to defer their semester of admission to a later academic year (more than one semester) may apply for an admission deferment.
 International students should contact the International Admissions Office before completing this application to discuss eligibility.

 Requests to defer an offer of admission are reviewed on a case-by-case basis.
 Students may apply for a deferral to change to a different academic year.
-This type of deferral may be granted for reasons including, but not limited to, pursuing a religious mission, military service, humanitarian activities or travel.
+This type of deferral may be granted for non-academic reasons including, but not limited to, pursuing a religious mission, military service, humanitarian activities or travel.
 Students may also request a deferral for medical or personal reasons.
 Supporting documentation must be provided with the application for deferment.

 - An admission deferment *guarantees only admission into Boise State University and not necessarily admission to a particular major and/or program of study.